Hollywood, Here Come the Maenads

 film, and you’ve just stumbled upon The

 Bacchae, a play you read in high school.

-You realize that it’s filled with complex characters, action, and
+You realize that it’s filled with complex characters, morally ambiguous

-possesses a dark, psychological side; however, you know that the ancient Greek
+psychological side; however, you know that the ancient Greek theater style may

-theater style may not appeal to today’s audience, so you need to rework it.
+not appeal to today’s audience, so you need to rework it.
+Use the play as

 Re-Write a Scene